ChristopherBittner/quizer/README.rst

 - It shows all prefixes for all entries
 - Random button moves the view to random index between first and last
 - Goto button will move to the index (if valid) provided in entry box

+FAQ

+**Tkinter missing**

+Might require to be installed separately on Linux machines.
+For me that was solved by:

+sudo apt-get install python3.9-tk

+**ValueError: Namespace Gst not available**

+If sounds cannot be played under Linux, try installing:

+sudo apt-get install gstreamer-1.0